Matthew Greenbaum

 Matthew Jonathan Greenbaum (born February 12, 1950) is an American musician, composer and author.

 Background

-Born in New York City, Greenbaum studied privately with Stefan Wolpe, and with Mario Davidovsky at the Graduate Center of the City University of New York.
-He holds a Ph.D. in Composition from the City University of New York Graduate Center (1985), and has served as a professor of music composition at Temple University's Boyer College of Music and Dance since 1998.
+Born in New York City, Greenbaum studied privately with Stefan Wolpe, and Mario Davidovsky at the Graduate Center of the City University of New York.
+He holds a Ph.D. in Composition from the Graduate Center (1985), and has served as a professor of music composition at Temple University's Boyer College of Music and Dance since 1998.

 Since 1999 Greenbaum has worked with computer animation to create hybrid works of visual music, as well as chamber music with a video component.
-Greenbaum has also written on Debussy, Schoenberg and Varèse in relation to Wolpe's dialectical and "cubist" approach to musical structure.
+Greenbaum has also written on Claude Debussy, Arnold Schoenberg and Edgard Varèse in relation to Wolpe's dialectical and "cubist" approach to musical structure.
 He is the curator of Amphibian, a new music and video series in the Hi Art Gallery in New York City.

 Music

 Greenbaum's most significant work is Nameless, a 25-minute wordless psalm for three sopranos and two chamber ensembles.
 It was composed for the Momenta Quartet and the Cygnus Ensemble, and bears a quotation from the Medieval Jewish philosopher Moses Maimonides.